The Simien Mountains National Park, a UNESCO World Heritage Site, is a rugged and remote chain of mountains that stretches across northern Ethiopia.

 Due to the increasing fragility of the region, there are lots of rules that come with a visit to this park and hefty fines are issued if not obeyed.
 Don’t worry, we’ve listed all the rules and regulations at the end of this guide so you can be prepared.

 Hikes range from 2-14 days depending on your skill level and the time of year you visit.
 Due to time limitations, we spent 2 days hiking in the Simien Mountains National Park with an overnight at the Sankaber Camp.
 How many hours you walk in a day is really up to you.

-We did a complete trailhead start to finish for a 7-hour hike on the first day and then ended up doing a partial of 4 hours on the second day due to varying skill levels in our group.
+We did a complete trailhead start to finish for a 7-hour hike on the first day and then ended up doing a part of 4 hours on the second day due to varying skill levels in our group.

 Related Article: The Best GoPro Accessories for Adventure Travel

 When is the best time to hike in the Simien Mountains